Hemasree25-byte/mern-estate/README.md

 ## Conclusion

-This project has provided invaluable experience in full stack web development and demonstrates the practical application of these skills in solving real-world problems.
+This project has provided invaluable experience in full stack web development,encompassing front-end and back-end technologies, user authentication, and responsive design principles and demonstrates the practical application of these skills.